AbhinavMir/MetaPoly/README.md

 ## Metapoly

+> Repo isn't maintained currently, will work on it again after a while!
+Come back soon.

 This is basically Monopoly on Crypto, with a few rule changes.

 - Trades can happen only property for property.